shahwarma/shahwarma/README.md

 # Hi, I'm Shahmeer

 Incoming BA Joint Honours Mathematics & Computer Science student at **McGill University** (Fall 2026), with a Minor in Linguistics.
-Worked on and interested in ML Theory and Competitive Mathematics
+Worked on and interested in ML Theory and Competitive Mathematics.

 Living in Montreal (QC, Canada) and Islamabad (ICT, Pakistan)